gourao/libnfs/README.md

 # Kubernetes PVC Audit Tool

-This tool is meant to test the validity of running Kubernetes storage provider in production.
+This tool is meant to test the validity of running a Kubernetes storage provider in production.
 It is based on libnfs and other user space block utilities.

 ## Usage